Obed101/alx-backend/0x01-caching/README.md

 ## TOPICS
 - What a caching system is
-- What FIFO means
+- What FIFO means and how it's implemented
-- What LIFO means
+- What LIFO means and how it's implemented
-- What LRU means
+- What LRU means and how it's implemented
-- What MRU means
+- What MRU means and how it's implemented
-- What LFU means
+- What LFU means and how it's implemented
 - What is the purpose of a caching system
 - What limits a caching system have